- Search The Registry

 - My Account

-*Nick Gabaldon was born on this date 1927.
-He was a Afro Mexican Surfer and California’s first Black Surfing Legend.
+*Nick Gabaldon was born on this date in 1927.
+He was an Afro Mexican Surfer and California’s first Black Surfing Legend.

-Born Nicolas Rolando “Nick” Gabaldon, Jr. in Los Angeles, California to Cecilia and Nicolas Gabaldon Sr., he grew up in Santa Monica.
+Born Nicolas Rolando “Nick” Gabaldon, Jr. in Los Angeles, California, to Cecilia and Nicolas Gabaldon Sr., he grew up in Santa Monica.
 As a teenager, Gabaldon began surfing in the Pacific Ocean at the Bay Street beach.
-Anglos referencing the skin color of the beachgoers who visited the area called this beach the “Inkwell”.
-Gabaldon and other Blacks in Southern California, however, transformed the hateful moniker into a badge of pride.
+Anglos referencing the skin color of the beachgoers who visited the area called this beach the “Inkwell.”
+However, Gabaldon and other Blacks in Southern California transformed the hateful moniker into a badge of pride.

 Besides the bigotry reflected in limited beach access, Gabaldon and other early Black surfers had to confront the challenge of purchasing the necessary equipment and having access to transportation that brought them to the best surfing locations.
 Nonetheless, Gabaldon endured being a participant in this particular sport though associated mainly with white Southern Californians and the people of the South Pacific.